NOTE: This article applies to iOS devices only.

 This occurs when Apple’s Keychain plugin is enabled in Settings > Passwords > Password Options.

-IMPORTANT: Be sure to uncheck “Keychain” in red to avoid unwanted local password storage.
+IMPORTANT: Be sure to uncheck the Keychain option (in red) to avoid unwanted local password storage.

-If checked, iOS will cause a dialog to appear after authenticating to some apps such as Epic Rover.
+When checked, iOS displays a dialog after authenticating to some apps such as Epic Rover.